jcavell/security-guide-for-developers/README.md

 - if authentication services go down they should not give users unauthorised access
 - authentication failure should give no information as to which part failed - all error responses should be generic and the same
 - separate authentication and authorisation from the resource that is being requested
-- ensure every page requires a role, even if it is "guest"
 - admin / account management functions should be particularly secure
 - any credential store should only use cryptographically strong one-way salted hashes that don’t allow brute-force attacks. (use bcrypt, scrypt or PBKDF2).
 Salt length should be at least 128 bits and can be stored in db (prevents [rainbow attacks](http://security.stackexchange.com/questions/379/what-are-rainbow-tables-and-how-are-they-used))
 - enforce the changing of temporary or default passwords when they are used